-“Florence” helps thousands of patients to remember their medication
+“Florence” helps thousands of patients to know more about their health

 Florence is an online personal health assistant that helps users to manage their health & wellness care.
-This “virtual friend” has evolved from being a simple symptom checker to become focused on two main features with high demand: health tracking and med & pill reminding, powered by an intelligent automated messaging system.
-One of the project team members, André Fialho, is a MIT Portugal Bioengineering PhD Alumni at Instituto Superior Técnico, who works as Market Analysis & Forecasting Director at Philips Healthcare in the United States, focused on the analysis on how new technologies can help patients outside the Hospital.
+This “virtual friend” has evolved from being a simple symptom checker to become focused on educating and engaging users around their health.
+One of the project mentors, André Fialho, is a MIT Portugal Bioengineering PhD Alumni at Instituto Superior Técnico, who currently lives in the United States and whose recent research work is mainly focused on the analysis on how new technologies can help patients outside the Hospital.

 Florence was launched at the beginning of 2017 and currently has more than 2 thousand daily users.
 Among its features this online assistant is a pill reminder, offers additional information about the user medication and explains what he must do if he misses a pill, thanks to an automated messaging system.
 All users have to do is to start chatting with her inside a messaging platform, like Facebook messenger, Kik or Skype.